 Frequently Asked Questions

 Yes, licensed physicians (MD, DO), physician assistants, and dentists can administer Botox without being nurses.
 However, all providers must have medical licenses and specialized training.
-Aestheticians, medical assistants, and unlicensed individuals cannot legally perform Botox injections.
+Aestheticians, medical assistants, and unlicensed individuals cannot legally perform Botox injections under any circumstances.

 Board-certified dermatologists and plastic surgeons are most qualified due to their extensive facial anatomy training and aesthetic expertise.
-However, other medical professionals with proper training can also provide excellent results, including certified nurse practitioners like Dr. Nawrocki at Green Relief Health.
+However, other medical professionals with proper training can also provide excellent results, including certified nurse practitioners like Dr. Nawrocki at Green Relief Health who has specialized training in Botox, Dysport, and dermal fillers.

 Check your state medical board’s online database to verify active licensure and disciplinary history.
 Look for board certifications, aesthetic training certificates, and membership in professional organizations like the American Academy of Facial Esthetics.
-Always ask about experience level and injection volume.
+Always ask about experience level, injection volume, and specific training in Botox administration.